usnistgov/FederalProfile-8259A/_Nontechnical/event.md

 ## Policies and procedures for security level changes.

 Policies and procedures provide the details necessary to implement management and operational controls to govern when to heighten the level of security for an IoT device and associated systems.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**